writechoiceorg/rocketlawyer/pages/upgrading_to_rocketdocument_v2.md

    </script>
    ```

-# Step 3: Update Monitored Embedded UX Events
+## Step 3: Update Monitored Embedded UX Events

-Adjust the monitored events in the Embedded UX.
-Access the [RocketDocument Events](link) for additional information on how to use events on your application.
+To ensure compatibility with RocketDocument v2, it's important to update the events monitored by your Embedded UX component.
+The v2 version introduces new events and deprecates some of the old ones.

-RocketDocument v2 will fire both legacy v1 and new v2 events.
-However, starting January 2nd, 2025, only the new v2 events will be active.
-Ensure that your system is ready to handle these changes.
+RocketDocument v2 will initially fire both legacy v1 events and new v2 events, but starting January 2nd, 2025, only the new v2 events will remain active.
+Here are the key changes you need to address:

+- The `interview-started` event has been deprecated and should be replaced with the `interview-loaded` event.
+- The `rocketdocumenterror` event has been deprecated in favor of the more accurately named `interview-error` event.

+Ensure that your system is updated to handle these new v2 events to maintain functionality beyond the deprecation date.

+For more detailed information on how to implement and use these events, refer to the [RocketDocument Events](/pages/ux-component-events.md) documentation.

 By following these steps, you'll successfully upgrade to RocketDocument v2, taking advantage of the latest features and improvements.
-If you still have any questions, contact our Support Team [add email].
+If you have any questions, please contact our Support Team [add email].